fmassonn/teaching/LPHYS2163/2023/project/README.md

 $u$ and $v$ in the file.
 Comment on the agreement (or disagreement) between the two winds.
 Specifically, is the geostrophic wind a better approximation aloft (500 hPa) or at the surface (1000 hPa)?
-Is it a better approximation over the sea or over the continents?
+Is it a better approximation over sea or over the continents?
 Is it a better approximation in regions of strong horizontal gradients of geopotential, or in regions of weak horizontal gradients?
 Is it a better approximation at high, or low latitudes?

 ## Step 5.
-Divergence of the wind
+Case study: the Omega blocking
-You can now create a function that calculates the divergence of a field in spherical coordinates.
-Apply this function to the real wind field ($u,v$) on the file `./data/sample_20230905_1200.nc` that contains the same variables as before but for the 5th of September 2023 at 12.00.
+You are finally asked to look at the second file `./data/sample_20230905_1200.nc` that contains the same variables as before but for the 5th of September 2023 at 12.00.
 This period was marked by a strong blocking event, which produced a high-pressure system over Belgium.
-Simultaneously, two very low pressure systems developed on the flank of the anticyclone.
+Simultaneously, two very low pressure systems developed on the flanks of the anticyclone.
 The low pressure system on the eastern side gave rise to storm Daniel that struck Libya with unprecedented floods there.

+ Plot the geopotential at 500 hPa on that day.
+Why is this synoptic situation called an "Omega blocking"?

+ Can you spot storm Daniel?
+What is the relative vorticity field on that day?

 ## Project guidelines
-Each group will submit a report no longer than 10 pages.
+Each group will submit a report no longer than 10 pages (including figures) following the guidelines described above.
+The deadline for submission of the report is the 15th of December 2023.
+Reports must be sent by email at (francois.massonnet@uclouvain.be)[francois.massonnet@uclouvain.be].

+The groups will present their findings (10 min presentation + 10 min of questions and answers) on Tuesday 19 December at 10.45.